These programs are designed to assist dental and dental hygiene students to successfully progress through Texas A&M College of Dentistry.

-To request a peer tutor, please contact Mrs. Sheryl Messersmith (214-828-8185).
-Mrs. Messersmith will meet with you briefly to discuss your academic needs, study habits and personality prior to matching you with a peer tutor.
+To request a peer tutor, please contact Ms. Sheryl Messersmith (214-828-8185).
+Ms. Messersmith will meet with you briefly to discuss your academic needs, study habits and personality prior to matching you with a peer tutor.
 Once matched, the tutor will contact you for the first meeting.
 You will schedule the remainder of your meetings as needed.

 Students needing advanced level tutoring in preclinical or clinical hand skills will be referred to Dr. Nicole Friedman for assessment.
 Dr. Friedman and/or post-graduate residents will then work with each student individually.

 Schedules of exams, quizzes and lab practicals are assembled and distributed to dental and dental hygiene students at the beginning of each semester.

 Academic counseling is offered to College of Dentistry dental and dental hygiene students experiencing academic difficulty.
 They may receive counseling for the following:

 - Active study methods